aflevaris/flevaris-portfolio/finalproject-part2.md

 ### Findings
 After drafting out the script and coming up with multiple questions, I felt that asking 10 questions of each person felt excessive and time-consuming, so I decided to limit to three to five questions per person based on the categories of *clarity of story*, *readability*, and *issues that need to be addressed*.
+The most difficult task would be to get these individuals to explain *why* they feel a certain way about their feedback.
+Sometimes it's preference, but other times it's a critical issue with the visualization that I may not have noticed.

 ### Changes to Implement Before Final Project